HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 ![](/Images/chapter4-getitems.png)

 The Get Sitecore Items dialog implements a number of features to make it easier to bring items into a project.
 * Any items already in the project are shown with a light colored font.
-See “templates” and “content” in the sample image.
+See "templates" and "content" in the sample image.
 * If an item is selected in the tree, the dialog always selects all parent items.
 * If an item in unselected in the tree, the dialog always unselects all child items.
 * All items have a right click menu that allows the developer to select all child items.